vinnd8/ICO/README.md

 Smart contract for preparing to ICO

 # Project VINND
-# When your health shapes your body vinnd.co
+# When your health shapes your body VINND

 ICO site - https://vinnd.io